irontec/ivozprovider/doc/sphinx/administration_portal/brand/clients/residential.rst

         Describes the way the client will "talk" and the way the client wants to be "talked".

     Max calls
-        Limits both incoming and outgoing external calls (0 for unlimited).
+        Limits both incoming and outgoing external calls (must be equal or greater than 1).

     Filter by IP address
         If set, the platform will only allow calls coming from allowed IP/ranges or countries.